roblaing/erlang-webapp-howto/README.md

 A reason I'm migrating my site <https://www.newsgames.biz> from SWI Prolog to Erlang is to make use of parallel computing, something Erlang was designed from scratch to do.
 A snag with the commonly used scripting languages mentioned above is they have a <a href="https://en.wikipedia.org/wiki/Global_interpreter_lock">Global interpreter lock (GIL)</a> which means they can't do multithreading.

-SWI Prolog and other <em>functional</em> languages (as opposed to the horde of contemporary "pop" languages which have painted themselves into a corner) can access the underlying tools to do it, but a language built from the ground up for parallel computing is a more elegant option.
+While SWI Prolog and other <em>functional</em> languages (as opposed to the horde of contemporary "pop" languages which have painted themselves into a corner) can access the underlying tools to do it, a language designed from the ground up for parallel computing is a more elegant option.

 Erlang occupies a small niche which its founder Joe Armstrong termed <em>Concurrency Oriented Programming</em>, hiding